GetDKAN/dkan_starter/docs/introduction/dkan-starter-annotated.rst

 This module is for custom configuration of DKAN.
 Implementers can use this module or another custom module for customizations.

-modules/custom/custom_config/custom_config.features.features_master.inc
+custom_config.features.features_master.inc
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This file contains a list of the modules that you want enabled on your site.
+The ``modules/custom/custom_config/custom_config.features.features_master.inc`` file contains a list of the modules that you want enabled on your site.